A research degree involves the sustained and in-depth study of a specific topic, which is then written up as a thesis for examination.

 During your research degree you will be encouraged to present your work in the public domain through seminars for fellow students and staff but also to wider audiences at external conferences.

-Your department and the Graduate School will carefully monitor your progress, ensuring that any problems are identified and dealt with as early as possible and well before the submission of your thesis.
+Your department and the Doctoral College will carefully monitor your progress, ensuring that any problems are identified and dealt with as early as possible and well before the submission of your thesis.

 This can vary depending on your subject discipline.
 It could involve preparing for formal or informal reports and will normally involve an oral examination.
-You can find further information on the Graduate School website.
+You can find further information on the Doctoral College website.

 When you study for a research degree you develop a wide range of transferable skills from project planning to making presentations.
-The Graduate School offers an additional programme of workshops and support material for PhD students to help you develop your skills further.
+The Doctoral College offers an additional programme of workshops and support material for PhD students to help you develop your skills further.
 The subjects offered include among others:

 - Project Planning Skills